I am a Ph.D. Candidate in the Department of Political Science at Columbia University.

 My research specializes in comparative politics and the political economy of development.
 I study how political inequality shapes economic exchange, property rights, and formal and informal institutions, with a regional focus in sub-Saharan Africa.
 I have conducted fieldwork in Senegal, Niger, Mozambique, and The Gambia.

-For my dissertation, I developed a theory of the contradictory role of political connections in private-sector exchange in countries with weak rule of law.
+For my dissertation, I developed a theory of the countervailing roles of political connections in private-sector exchange in countries with weak rule of law.
 To test this theory, I created and operated a firm in Senegal, and conducted a field experiment to measure the impact of political connections and formal contracts on trade.
-I also conducted an original survey with embedded conjoint and survey experiments among nearly 2,400 Senegalese firms.
+I also implemented an original survey as well as conjoint and survey experiments among nearly 2,400 Senegalese firms.

 I am a National Science Foundation graduate research fellow.
 My research projects have been supported by the NSF DDRIG, CEPR-DFID’s Private Enterprise Development in Low-Income Countries (PEDL) initiative, J-PAL’s Governance Initiative, and the SSRC, among others.

 Prior to Columbia, I worked for the West African headquarters of the UN World Food Programme, and received a B.A. in Political Science and African Studies from Northwestern University.